Kelp-framework/Kelp/README.md

 Sets of gets the encoding charset of the app.
 It will be `UTF-8`, if not set to anything else.
 The charset could also be changed in the config files.

+## long\_error

+When a route dies, Kelp will by default display a short error message.
+Set this attribute to a true value, if you need to see a full stack trace of the error.
+The `KELP_LONG_ERROR` environment variable can also set this attribute.

 ## req

 This attribute only makes sense if called within a route definition.
 It will